 - Never pull the gun toward you by the muzzle.

 - Never shoot a bullet at flat, hard surfaces or water.

-- Never use alcoholic beverages or medications that cause drowsiness before or during the use of a firearm.
+- Never use alcoholic beverages or medications before or during the use of a firearm.

 Turkey Hunting Safety Tips